bwRavencl/ControllerBuddy/README.md

 - Default: works like the SHIFT key on your keyboard
 - Toggle: works like the Caps Lock key

-A number of well-thought-out profiles for the most popular flight simulators are available in the [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) repository.
+The [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) repository contains a number of well-thought-out profiles for many different flight simulators.

 ## Architecture